Recipe for Greek Chicken Souvlaki

 When summer rolls around, it is time to pull out the grill.
 My family loves anything cooked on the grill, and it's a lot more…Read This Post

 In this summer’s hot weather, cool off with a gin and tonic sorbet from your very own kitchen, even if you don’t have an ice cream maker.
-This recipe hails from our Master French Cuisine culinary vacation in the unspoiled area of the Loire Valley, and, since this sorbet is frozen, it can be made well in advance of serving and enjoying it!
+This recipe hails from our friends at the Walnut Grove Cookery School in the unspoiled area of the Loire Valley, and, since this sorbet is frozen, it can be made well in advance of serving and enjoying it!

 Equipment: ice cream maker (optional)

-Put the water and sugar into a saucepan.
+1. Put the water and sugar into a saucepan.
 After it is brought to a boil, simmer for one minute.

-Add the glucose and tonic water, and then chill in the refrigerator until cold.
+2. Add the glucose and tonic water, and then chill in the refrigerator until cold.

-Once cold, add the gin and lemon juice to taste.
+3. Once cold, add the gin and lemon juice to taste.
 (Note: the gin’s flavor intensifies once the mixture freezes).

-Transfer the mixture to an ice cream machine and churn until set.
+4. Transfer the mixture to an ice cream machine and churn until set.
 Freeze for 2 hours, minimum, after churning, and then it is ready to serve!

 If you don’t have an ice cream machine, simply put the mixture into the freezer.
 Ever half hour or so, whisk it until the ice crystals are broken down and it has a smooth consistency.
 Then return to the freezer.